zhannina/zhannina.github.io/_posts/2018-03-12-Git-create-from-existing.md

 title: Creating a new git repo from the existing
 ---

-Recently I needed to copy my existing to project to a new git repository.
+Recently I needed to copy my existing project to a new git repository.
 After trying some solutions suggested on StackOverflow this [one](https://stackoverflow.com/questions/9527999/how-do-i-create-a-new-github-repo-from-a-branch-in-an-existing-repo) worked for me.